-10.8 The Chair will exercise control over the proceedings.
+9.8 The Chair will exercise control over the proceedings.
 Any person disrupting a hearing or who fails to adhere to the rulings of the Chair may be removed or excluded from the proceedings.

-10.9 Any party may challenge a Board member on the grounds of personal bias.
+9.9 Any party may challenge a Board member on the grounds of personal bias.
 Board members may be disqualified upon a majority vote of the remaining members of the Board.
 Disqualification votes must be conducted by secret ballot.

-10.10 The burden of proof shall be on the complainant or University, whichever is applicable, to prove whether it is more likely than not that the student did violate a Code provision and/or University policy.
+9.10 The burden of proof shall be on the complainant or University, whichever is applicable, to prove whether it is more likely than not that the student did violate a Code provision and/or University policy.

-10.11 The Chair shall determine what evidence is admissible.
+9.11 The Chair shall determine what evidence is admissible.
 Formal rules of evidence shall not apply.

-10.12 The respondent, the complainant, and/or the Board members may examine the written evidence offered and may question all witnesses.
+9.12 The respondent, the complainant, and/or the Board members may examine the written evidence offered and may question all witnesses.

-10.13 The respondent will not be forced to testify against themselves and their silence shall not be used to their detriment.
+9.13 Respondents will not be forced to testify against themselves, and their silence shall not be used to their detriment.

-10.14 Individuals referred to in any written statements or testimony of respondent, complainant, and/or witnesses may be called as witnesses by the University Hearing Board.
+9.14 Individuals referred to in any written statements or testimony of respondent, complainant, and/or witnesses may be called as witnesses by the University Hearing Board.
 The Chair shall determine the length of any such witness testimony and when it shall be heard during the hearing.

-10.15 At the conclusion of the presentations, the Board shall deliberate the violation stage of the proceeding in closed session.
+9.15 At the conclusion of the presentations, the Board shall deliberate the violation stage of the proceeding in closed session.
 After deliberation and a vote, the decision of the Board will be announced to the participants.

-10.16 The Board may hear evidence concerning sanctioning if the respondent is found to have violated the Prohibited Conduct Section of the Student Code of Conduct.
-The Board may consider the respondent's prior disciplinary record during the sanctioning phase of the proceedings in order to recommend the appropriate sanction(s).
+9.16 The Board may hear evidence concerning sanctioning if the respondent is found to have violated the Prohibited Conduct Section of the Student Code of Conduct.
+The Board may consider the respondent's prior disciplinary record during the sanctioning phase of the proceedings to recommend the appropriate sanction(s).

-10.17 Decisions by the Board shall be by majority vote.
+9.17 Decisions by the Board shall be by majority vote.
 In the event of a tie, the Chair will vote to break the tie.

-10.18 Hearings will be recorded and, upon written request, the respondent will be afforded access to the recording of the hearing.
+9.18 Hearings will be recorded, and upon written request, the respondent will be afforded access to the recording of the hearing.
 The only recording devices allowed in the hearing are those provided by the Hearing Officer.

-10.19 The Board's recommendation of violation(s) and sanction(s) will be forwarded to the Hearing Officer for further action.
+9.19 The Board's recommendation of violation and sanction(s) will be forwarded to the Hearing Officer for further action.
 The Hearing Officer will notify the respondent of the decision in writing within seven business days of the hearing.
 The Hearing Officer will also make a copy of the decision available to the respondent in the Dean of Students Office.

-11. Sanctions
+10. Sanctions

-Factors to be taken into consideration when issuing sanctions include, but are not limited to: the respondent's motivation for displaying the behavior; the respondent's disciplinary history; the extent to which the behavior jeopardizes the safety and security of the University of Houston-Clear Lake community; and, the likelihood of the behavior occurring again.
-Upon written request, the Hearing Officer will disclose the results of campus disciplinary proceedings to the victim of a non-forcible sex or a violence related policy violation.
+Factors to be taken into consideration when issuing sanctions, include but are not limited to the respondent's motivation for displaying the behavior; the respondent's disciplinary history; the extent to which the behavior jeopardizes the safety and security of the University of Houston-Clear Lake community; the impact on any victim; and the likelihood of the behavior occurring again.
+Upon written request, the Hearing Officer will disclose the results of the campus disciplinary proceedings to the victim of a non-forcible sex or a violence related policy violation.

 Upon a finding of a violation of the Prohibited Conduct Section of the Student Code of Conduct, one or more of the following sanctions may be imposed:

-11.1 Expulsion permanently separates the student from the University and prohibits the student from ever attending the University, enrolling in any University courses and/or from being present on University grounds without the permission of the Dean of Students Office.
+10.1 Expulsion permanently separates the student from the University and prohibits the student from ever attending the University, enrolling in any University courses and/or from being present on University grounds without the permission of the Dean of Students Office.
 Expulsion will be noted on the student's permanent record.
-A student who has been expelled from any University of Houston System component shall be ineligible to enroll at any other system component during the period of expulsion.